sassoftware/viya4-iac-aws/README.md

 - [AWS CLI v2.0](https://aws.amazon.com/cli) - useful as an alternative to the AWS Web Console

-This tool supports running both from terraform installed on your local machine or via a docker container.
+This tool supports running both from Terraform installed on your local machine or via a Docker container.
 The Dockerfile for the container can be found [here](Dockerfile)

 #### Terraform